Post

 Lisa was born and raised in Bangkok, Thailand, where she had been dancing since childhood.
 She was part of a dance crew, and performing was the only thing she ever wanted to do.

 In 2010, YG Entertainment held open auditions in Thailand.
-More than 4,000 people showed up.
+Thousands of hopefuls showed up.
 Lisa was the only applicant to pass that day.

 She learned Korean through classes, through daily life with her fellow trainees, and through sheer determination.
-Five years later, she debuted as one of the fastest-spitting rappers in K-pop.
+Five years later, she debuted as one of the group’s primary rappers, known for a rapid, rhythmically precise delivery.

 💡 Lisa is the only non-Korean member of BLACKPINK.
 Her Thai identity has remained central to her artistry — most visibly in her solo work, where her Bangkok roots are a source of deep pride.

-She passed.
-She became a trainee in July 2011, training for five years before debut.
+She joined YG Entertainment as a trainee in August 2011, training for five years before debut.

 During those trainee years, Jisoo appeared in TV commercials, music videos (including Epik High and HI SUHYUN), and even had a cameo in the popular K-drama The Producers.
 She was one of the most visible YG trainees — even as she hadn’t debuted yet.